 Location, location, location – where you want to be and what type of housing is available?

 When looking into how to find places to stay for travel nursing, location should be a primary factor.
+But where are the best places to travel nurse?
 Depending on where you work, the local housing market could look vastly different from where you’re based.
 Nurses need to consider what type of housing is available in their desired area and its affordability compared to salaries and other living costs.
 Areas with higher housing demand tend to result in higher rent prices, so it can often be worthwhile researching multiple areas before making a decision.
 Additionally, many larger towns and cities provide resources that can help determine if an area is budget-friendly.
 Knowing how to access these resources can save many headaches in the long run when searching for new places for travel nursing.

 Cost – factor in housing, utilities, and other associated expenses.